-On her way back from France my aunt popped into see me with a gift of a crate of wine and a bag of scallop shells.
-Whilst the wine disappeared quickly the shells sat in my craft shed for a year.
-One of the perks quirks of being a crafty upcycler is that you get given all sorts of random crap stuff to transform.
+On her way back from France, my aunt stopped by and surprised me with a crate of wine and a bag of scallop shells.
+I made short work of the wine, but the shells ended up sitting in my craft shed for a year.
+One of the quirks of being a crafty upcycler is that people love to hand over all sorts of random stuff for me to transform.

-That was the case with these scallop shells.
-I used them to make a useful DIY ring holder.
+That’s precisely what happened with these scallop shells.
+I ended up using them to make a practical DIY ring holder.

 The last thing I do every night when I get into bed is to take my rings off and put them on my bedside table.
 This isn’t always the safest place to put them.
 As they often get knocked off onto the floor as I reach for my phone in the morning.

-I know, I hate to admit it but I’m a slave to my phone.
+I know, I hate to admit it, but I’m a slave to my phone.
 It’s the last thing I look at before going to sleep and the first thing I check in the morning.
-Anyway, I digress what I needed besides kicking the phone habit is a DIY ring holder.
+Anyway, I digress; what I needed, besides kicking the phone habit, was a DIY ring holder.

 Scallop DIY Ring Holder..